The dark, sinister form appeared 20 yards from the boat, swimming lazily, but with a sense of raw power.

-The list of sharks that can be reeled in locally goes on and on, including lemons, bulls, fine tooth and duskies.
+The list of sharks living off our shores goes on and on.
+These include lemons, bulls, fine tooth and duskies.

 There truly is a “monster” to fit any budget or age during the dog days of summer.
-Whether you catch a three-foot bonnet for the kids or a 12-foot tiger for dad, our local waters offer great sport for a memorable Hilton Head Island charter fishing trip, creating memories that last a lifetime.
+Catch a three-foot bonnet for the kids or a 12-foot tiger for dad.
+Our local waters offer great sport for a memorable Hilton Head Island charter fishing trip.
+Create memories that last a lifetime!

-Captain Miles Altman of Bayrunner Fishing Charters has more than 42 years of experience fishing the waters surrounding Hilton Head Island.
-Don’t miss the new Finatic boat, which can accommodate up to 12 passengers and features a special three-hour shark/dolphin eco-tour trip.
+Captain Miles Altman of Bayrunner Fishing Charters has more than 42 years of experience fishing our waters.
+Don’t miss the new Finatic boat.
+It accommodates up to 12 passengers and features a special three-hour shark/dolphin eco-tour trip.
 Contact Miles at 843-290-6955 or visit bayrunnerfishinghiltonhead.com to book an unforgettable inshore or offshore charter fishing trip departing from Shelter Cove Harbour Marina.